 Or if you’d prefer to snorkel, you can catch a ride out to the reef with a number of tour operators.

-There are also a handful of companies that offer dive certification.
+There are also a handful of companies in Key West Florida that offer dive certification.

 So if you haven’t seen enough from snorkeling the surface or you have always wanted to become dive certified in one of the most beautiful seas of the world, then plan to spend a few extra days taking in the Key West sightseeing in between classes and dives!